Emergency Home Repairs: How Much Should You Budget?

 A leaky pipe may not seem like a big deal since costs typically range around $350 for repair.
 But, it will be if a pipe bursts in your home.
 According to Ace Home Services in Phoenix, costs can vary anywhere from $5,000 to $50,000.

 Keep in mind your homeowners insurance should cover a majority of the water damage costs, but it may not pay to repair the broken pipe.
-Factors such as location, the severity of the break, and level of internal damage can affect how much you will pay.
+Factors such as location, the severity of the break, and the level of internal damage can affect how much you will pay.

 Roof repair or replacement

 Your roof is beaten up by the elements day in and day out.
 Eventually, it will wear out.
-Repairing a roof can cost between $800 and $1,200 (depending on roof type and where you live).
+Repairing a roof can cost between $800 and $1,200 (depending on the roof type and where you live).
 So it’s no surprise replacing a roof can cost upwards of $7,500.

 According to House Logic, an annual roof inspection may allow you to plan for necessary repairs.
 They recommend watching out for dark areas on ceilings, peeling paint under roof overhangs, damp spots on fireplaces, and water stains on pipes.